theuwufurry/the-G-stick/jasp-keyboard-joystick/README.md

 There is no detailed build guide available at the moment, but you can see the whole build process in [this video](https://www.youtube.com/watch?v=S8SKIpWGIe8&t=1s)

 ## Wiring Diagram
+use the same wireing diagram but insted of useing a ardunio usse a pico GPIO 26: ADC0 (Analog Input 0) x
+GPIO 27: ADC1 (Analog Input 1) y
+ground to ground power to power

 ![Wiring_diagram](https://github.com/multifex/prototypes/blob/main/jasp-keyboard-joystick/ProMicro_Wiring_Diagram.png)